Autism Division of the South Carolina Department of Disabilities and Special Needs (DDSN)

 Piedmont CARE Center

 The South Carolina Autism Society (SCAS) is a chapter of the Autism Society of America.
 SCAS is a statewide organization whose mission is to enable all individuals with autism in South Carolina to reach their maximum potential.
-SCAS works to achieve this by providing information and referrals, regional support groups, educational opportunities and individual and system wide advocacy as well as service coordination to select counties.
+SCAS works to achieve this by providing information and referrals, regional support groups, educational opportunities and individual and system wide advocacy as well as case management to select counties.
 SCAS publishes a quarterly newsletter, Update.
 It offers various educational/informational opportunities, including an annual conference.
 The society is the only statewide advocacy organization on issues involving autism in South Carolina.
-SCAS programs include Autism and Informed Response training for emergency responders; the Parent-School Partnership to support families and schools in determining the most appropriate school placement for students with autism; and the organization’s annual conference for families and professionals as well as service coordination to limited counties.
+SCAS programs include Autism and Informed Response training for emergency responders; the Parent-School Partnership to support families and schools in determining the most appropriate school placement for students with autism; and the organization’s annual conference for families and professionals as well as case management to limited counties.

 Autism Society of America